jackalope-code/stream-overlay/README.md

 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.

 ## Remaining work
-1. Add a delete endpoint and integration w/ a form button
+1. Bugfixes
-2. Add and integrate simple password protection
+2. Add and integrate password protection with possibilities for extension to Twitch accounts
 3. Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
 4. Various fixes
   - Add confirm dialogue for overlay resize